wweiradio/mobile-position-ios/README.md

 AT PrYv
 =======

-AT PrYv is an iPhone and iPad application that allows you to store or retrieve your location online using the [**PrYv API**](http://dev.pryv.com/),
+AT PrYv is an iPhone and iPad application that allows you to store and retrieve locations online using the [**PrYv API**](http://dev.pryv.com/),

+Mainly, This application is a location tracker that will also run in the background and regularly send update of your location to the PrYv API or store them locally until the network become available again.
 It also lets you see past locations according to the desired period of time on a map.

-Mainly, This application is a location tracker that will also run in the background and regularly send update of your location to the PrYv API or store them locally until the network become available again.

 AT PrYv is an exemple of what PrYv allows you to do.
 This application sends and retrieves what is known on PrYv as `Events`.
 PrYv allows you to store events of any type.
 They basically are JSON dictionaries containing an id and a timestamp.

-We have built into AT PrYv an `PPrYvApiClient` class to simplify the storing and retrieving of events of type location.
+We have built into AT PrYv an `PPrYvApiClient` class to ease the storing and retrieving of events of type location.
 It's block based and very easy to use.
 `PPrYvApiClient` class operate with the [AFNetworking](https://github.com/AFNetworking/AFNetworking) library to manage all the HTTP protocol.
 We invite you to fork it if you wish to build upon and extend `PPrYvAPIClient`.

 To use the **PPrYvApiClient.h** Singleton Class you simply import the `PPrYvApiClient.h` in your `AppDelegate.m` and in the method: